 First, although they had been painted gray at one time, I wanted to age them a bit more.
-I cleaned them up a bit with hot water and used some gray chalk paint that I had on hand to distress them a little further.
+I cleaned them up a bit with hot water.
+Then I used some gray chalk paint that I had on hand to distress them a little further.
 A combination of dry brushing and a light wash of the watered down paint, gave them just a little more character….

-For the size of this clay pot, I needed about a 6 inch candle, but could not find any that short at the store.
+For the size of this clay pot, I needed about a 6 inch candle.
+Unfortunately, I couldn’t find any that short at the store.
 So, I bought a pack of 10-inch tapers at Hobby Lobby (similar candles here) and took a sharp knife and cut them down…

 Next, I added a little bit of mounting putty to the bottom of the clay pots and squished the candle into it.
-The putty covers the drainage hole in the pot and also serves to hold the candle in place while you fill the pot….
+The putty covers the drainage hole in the pot.
+It also serves to hold the candle in place while you fill the pot….